The National Lottery has said its draw results are operating successfully despite technical issues with the broadcast of the draw earlier this week.

 The draw in that livestream was paused for around 90 seconds in between the Lotto Plus 2 and Lotto Plus 1 draws due to what the National Lottery said was "a slight technical issue".

-Last night's draw appears to have an audio issue, with buzzing sounds heard throughout the broadcast.
+On last night's draw there appears to have been audio interference with a buzzing sound heard throughout the broadcast.

 The National Lottery has said there were no technical issues on last night's live draw.